-Residential Common Services: Those portions of a residential use building not dedicated to residential units that provide common services for residents.
+Residential common space: Those portions of a residential use building not dedicated to residential units that provide common services for residents.
 This may include spaces such as, but is not limited to, lobby or common building entry, leasing center, gyms/exercise space, shared kitchen, recreation center, screening or living room, business center, mail room, or library.
-These spaces/ portions of the building are permitted on the ground floor where residential units are not permitted.
+These spaces/portions of the building may be permitted on the ground floor where residential units are not permitted subject to Specific Plan standards.

-Setback: The horizontal distance by which a development feature is required to be separated from the minimum sidewalk line.
+Setback: The horizontal distance by which a structure, parking area, or development feature is required to be separated from the property line or the sidewalk line where applicable.
 In some cases superseded by Setback range.